zero-radiance/zero-radiance.github.io/_source_/content/post/deep-compositing.md

 L_o = c * L_i * OpacityFromOpticalDepth(k * x) / k
 ```

-where `k` is the extinction coefficient and `x` is the length of the integral.
+where `k` is the extinction coefficient and `x` is the length of the interval.
 Their product is the optical depth `d`.

 The full value of the pixel `P` (including its opacity) is thus: